patternfly/patternfly-3/QUICKSTART.md

 # Using [PatternFly](https://www.patternfly.org) - Quick Start Guide

 This reference implementation of PatternFly is based on [Bootstrap v3](http://getbootstrap.com/).
 Think of PatternFly as a "skinned" version of Bootstrap with additional components and customizations.
-PatternFly is meant to be used as a replacement for Bootstrap so please don't include the Bootstrap CSS if you are including the PatternFly CSS in your project.
+PatternFly is meant to be used as a replacement for Bootstrap, so please don't include the Bootstrap CSS if you are including the PatternFly CSS in your project.

 ### What's included